metio/terraform-provider-k8s/docs/data-sources/jobsmanager_raczylo_com_managed_job_v1beta1_manifest.md

 Optional:

 - `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
 This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
-This field is immutable. (see [below for nested schema](#nestedatt--spec--groups--params--volumes--ephemeral--volume_claim_template--metadata--volume_name--claims))
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--groups--params--volumes--ephemeral--volume_claim_template--metadata--volume_name--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--groups--params--volumes--ephemeral--volume_claim_template--metadata--volume_name--claims"></a>
 ### Nested Schema for `spec.groups.params.volumes.ephemeral.volume_claim_template.metadata.volume_name.claims`